OlaJamesO/aws-ha-threeteir-webapp/README.md

 ![enter image description here](https://i.ibb.co/f8MpVtJ/image.png)

- I want to **view user data**  to verify the script that will run when the instance is launch to do instance configuration for WordPress Instance launched using this launch config.
+ **view user data**  to verify the script that will run when the instance is launch to do instance configuration for WordPress Instance launched using this launch config.

- -   I am installing PHP and WordPress
+ -   Installing PHP and WordPress
  -   Mounting the NFS mount point
  -   Configuring WordPress
  -   Configuring and enabling OPcache (*OPcache is a caching engine built into PHP.
 When enabled, it **dramatically increases the performance of websites that utilize PHP**.*)